ReactiveX/reactivex.github.io/documentation/observable.markdown

  <dt><a href="operators.html#connectable">Connectable Observable Operatorss</a></dt>
   <dd><code>Connect</code>, <code>Publish</code>, <code>RefCount</code>, and <code>Replay</code></dd>
  <dt><a href="operators/backpressure.html">Backpressure Operators</a></dt>
+  <dd>a variety of oprators that enforce particular flow-control policies</dd>
 </dl>
 <p>
  These pages include information about some operators that are not part of the core of ReactiveX but are